codecrap/inspire-experiments/README.md

 To understand the scheduling of measurements (and other operations) see the scheduling section of the [Knowledge Base](https://www.quantum-inspire.com/kbase/starmon-5-operational-specifics/).

-## Examples
+## Examples & more

-Check the `./notebooks` directory for more detailed and advanced usage examples.
+Check the `./notebooks` directory for more detailed and advanced usage examples of actual experiments you can run.

+For more documentation about _Quantum Inspire_ itself, visit the [Knowledge Base](https://www.quantum-inspire.com/kbase/introduction-to-quantum-computing).
+It also contains detailed examples of experiments that you can run yourself from Jupyter Notebooks (which are hosted [here](https://github.com/QuTech-Delft/quantum-inspire-examples)).